 L&Q overhauls its image and unifies its subsidiaries within the group.

-For the first time ever, L&Q is named one of Stonewall’s top 100 employers for lesbian, gay, bisexual and trans staff.
+L&Q is named one of Stonewall’s top 100 employers for lesbian, gay, bisexual and trans staff.

 L&Q owns and manages more than 90,000 homes across London and the South East - making it the largest landlord in the capital and one of the largest residential property developers.